My Shared Memories of Suezette’s Life

 In her last months/years with us she read her Bible faithfully and listened to Bible teaching on the radio.
 Jesus said, speaking of the Scripture: “these are they which testify of me.”
 Scripture also says, that no one can come to Christ unless the Father draw him/her.
 God the Father was drawing Susie to Himself.
 The redeemed heart longs for communion with God.

 In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return.
 Genesis 3:19

 Henry Wadsworth Longfellow wrote a poem entitled A Psalm of Life.
 The last part of the second stanza says this: Dust to dust was not written of the soul.
+Dust to dust was written of the body.
 The Apostle Paul reminds us: We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord.
 2 Cor.
 5:8

 The second best thing that can happen to a Christian is death.
 The best thing is the rapture.
 The Apostle Paul writes about this “snatching away” in I Thessalonians 4:13-18 and he leaves us with this instruction:

 But I would not have you to be ignorant, brethren, concerning them which are asleep (dead), that ye sorrow not, even as others which have no hope.
 For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him.